Absence, illness and punctuality

 Learning to use unstructured time is an important skill that is essential in tertiary education.
 Students who are serious about their studies have the opportunity to use these spare periods to carry out research, complete assignments or finish homework.

 In their use of this time students are expected to respect the needs of other individuals and groups in the School.
 Use of the areas listed above is on the understanding that others are not disturbed.
-Games (including cards and ball games) are not permitted, whilst the gymnasium, tennis/basketball courts and playing fields are reserved for the use of Physical Education classes.
+Games (including cards and ball games) are not permitted, whilst the gymnasiums and playing fields are reserved for the use of Physical Education classes.

 Assessment periods: No Year 11 or 12 student is permitted to leave the campus during the Assessment Period, even if he does not have an assessment.